ThomasClemons/ai-case-study/README.md

 - Citigroup
 - Wells Fargo

 JPMorgan Chase, Bank of America, Citigroup, and Wells Fargo are the [Big Four](https://en.wikipedia.org/wiki/Big_Four_(banking)#United_States "JPMorgan Chase, Bank of America, Citigroup, and Wells Fargo") banks.
-These firms are considered [systemically important](https://en.wikipedia.org/wiki/Systemically_important_financial_institution "a bank, insurance company, or other financial institution whose failure might trigger a financial crisis.") by the Financial Stability Board.These banks have over $1.7T in total assets.
+These firms are considered [systemically important](https://en.wikipedia.org/wiki/Systemically_important_financial_institution "a bank, insurance company, or other financial institution whose failure might trigger a financial crisis.") by the Financial Stability Board.
+These banks have over $1.7T in total assets.
 Their size and scale have often led to enhanced regulatory oversight.

 ## Business Impact, Financial Performance, and Competitive Analysis

 ### Business Impact

 JPMorgan Chase is committed to helping to power economic growth by breaking down barriers and creating opportunities in communities across the globe.
 How they intend to do it:
-- **Community Development** - Through lending, investment and philanthropic capital, we’re supporting affordable housing and helping the underserved communities of today become flourishing communities tomorrow.
+- **Community Development** - Through lending, investment and philanthropic capital, they’re supporting affordable housing and helping the underserved communities of today become flourishing communities tomorrow.
-- **Careers & Skills** - From employee upskilling to policy advocacy, we’re investing in people by equipping them with the tools and skills they need to prepare them for the future of work.
+- **Careers & Skills** - From employee upskilling to policy advocacy, they are investing in people by equipping them with the tools and skills they need to prepare them for the future of work.
-- **Business Growth & Entrepreneurship** - We’re boosting the next generation of big, small, and minority-owned businesses-offering them dedicated support and access to capital and resources.
+- **Business Growth & Entrepreneurship** - Boosting the next generation of big, small, and minority-owned businesses-offering them dedicated support and access to capital and resources.
-- **Financial Health & Wealth Creation** - We’re opening access to banking in underserved communities and partnering with community organizations to help all generations create a vision and foundation for their financial future.
+- **Financial Health & Wealth Creation** - Opening access to banking in underserved communities and partnering with community organizations to help all generations create a vision and foundation for their financial future.
-- **Environmental Sustainability** - We’re applying our capital, data, and expertise to help protect the environment, address climate change, and promote long-term, innovative solutions for a more sustainable future.
+- **Environmental Sustainability** - Applying their capital, data, and expertise to help protect the environment, address climate change, and promote long-term, innovative solutions for a more sustainable future.
 [JPMorgan Chase](https://careers.jpmorgan.com/us/en/about-us#:~:text=Our%20Impact&text=Through%20lending%2C%20investment%20and%20philanthropic,today%20become%20flourishing%20communities%20tomorrow.
 "JPMorgan Chase Our Impact")

 ### Competitive Analysis